CrConstantin/private-briefcase/trunk/readme.txt

 -----------------
  * Python 2.6.
 Private-Briefcase is written entirely in Python 2.6. (www.python.org)
  * Python Crypto.
 Data is crypted AES 256. (www.pycrypto.org)
  * PyQt4.
-Graphical user interface is made with Qt. (www.riverbankcomputing.co.uk/software/pyqt/download)
+Graphical user interface with Qt. (www.riverbankcomputing.co.uk/software/pyqt/download)

 ---------------
   How to use:
 ---------------
- * In order to access Private-Briefcase classe, all you have to do is :
+ * In order to access Private-Briefcase class, all you have to do is : "import briefcase".
-   "import briefcase ; b = briefcase.Briefcase()".
  * Alternatively, you can use command line to add, remove, rename or copy files from briefcase.
+ * Graphical user interface can be accesed by opening "briefcase_GUI.py".
  * A lot of time was spent to document all modules, classes and functions in Private-Briefcase, so enjoy.
- * Note : Private-Briefcase was created on a Windows XP machine, so there might be some incompatibilities with other OS.
+ * Note : Private-Briefcase was created on a Windows XP/ Windows 7 machine, so there might be some incompatibilities with other OS.
 Please let me know if you find any.